asmodeus812/elearning/cracking-coding-interview/8-bitwise-operations.md

  11011010 = -38
 ```

-## Comparison

 Note in the example above shifting to the right is accompanied by filling up the
 most significant bits which are freed up (and in a logical shift would otherwise
 be a 0), by the sign or to be more precise by value of the most significant bit
 of the number, in this case 1.

 Both the logical shift operation and arithmetic ones are used to divide or
-multiply a number by the number shifted bits.
-Shifts can be useful as efficient
+multiply a number by the `number shifted bits * 2.` Shifts can be useful as
-ways to perform multiplication or division of signed integers by powers of two.
+efficient ways to perform multiplication or division of signed or unsigned
+integers by powers of two.

 Arithmetic shifting left by n bits on a signed or unsigned binary number has the
 effect of multiplying it by 2n.
 While logical shifting has the same effect as